martishin/math-v2/README.md

 # math-v2
-Working on the next version of math using Python and Rust
+Working on the better version of math using Python and Rust